List of French monarchs: House of Valois (1328–1589)

-The death of Charles IV started the Hundred Years' War between the House of Valois and the House of Plantagenet (whose claim was taken up by the cadet branch known as the House of Lancaster) over control of the French throne.
+The death of Charles IV started the Hundred Years' War between the House of Valois and the House of Plantagenet, whose claim was taken up by the cadet branch known as the House of Lancaster, over control of the French throne.
 The Valois claimed the right to the succession by male-only primogeniture through the ancient Salic Law, having the closest all-male line of descent from a recent French king.
 They were descended from the third son of Philip III, Charles, Count of Valois.
 The Plantagenets based their claim on being closer to a more recent French king, Edward III of England being a grandson of Philip IV through his mother, Isabella.

-The two houses fought the Hundred Years War to enforce their claims; the Valois were ultimately successful, and French historiography counts their leaders as rightful kings.
-One Plantagenet, Henry VI of England, did enjoy de jure control of the French throne following the Treaty of Troyes, which formed the basis for continued English claims to the throne of France until 1801.
-The Valois line would rule France until the line became extinct in 1589, in the backdrop of the French Wars of Religion.
+The two houses fought the Hundred Years War to enforce their claims.
+The Valois were ultimately successful, and French historiography counts their leaders as rightful kings.
+One Plantagenet, Henry VI of England, enjoyed de jure control of the French throne following the Treaty of Troyes, which formed the basis for continued English claims to the throne of France until 1801.
+The Valois line ruled France until the line became extinct in 1589, in the backdrop of the French Wars of Religion.
 As Navarre did not have a tradition of male-only primogeniture, the Navarrese monarchy became distinct from the French with Joan II, a daughter of Louis X.